HK-Tan/tool-calling-transcoder-circuits/README.md

 This notebook investigates the circuits underlying tool-calling behavior in Qwen3-4B using attribution graphs and causal interventions.

-## Hypothesis

-**Tool delegation shares circuitry with "known answer" circuits.** When a model delegates to a tool, it may be using similar mechanisms to when it recognizes it doesn't know an answer - essentially detecting "I don't know this, but I know how to find out."

 ## Experiments

 1. **Known Answer vs Tool Use** - Compare circuits when the model knows an answer directly vs. when it delegates to a tool